Narfss/TransformableDrawableButton/README.md

 TransformableDrawableButton
 =================

-This library is a extension of the android's buttons widget.
+This library is a extension of the android's buttons.
 Using this extension you can add a switchable buttons with a common draws defined, and cool animations when you switch between them.

 Do you need more explanation?